Fast Robust Kernel Regression through Sign Gradient Descent with Early Stopping: Equivalent Formulations of Kernel Ridge Regression

-The alternative formulation in Equation \ref{eq:equ_alpha2}, where the reconstruction term rather than the regularization term, is weighted by the kernel matrix, has two interesting implications.
+The alternative formulation in Equation \ref{eq:equ_alpha2}, where the reconstruction term, rather than the regularization term, is weighted by the kernel matrix, has two interesting implications.
 First, a standard ridge penalty on the regularization term opens up for using other penalties than the $\ell_2$ norm, such as the $\ell_1$ and $\ell_\infty$ norms.
-Although these penalties have previously been used in the kernel setting, it has been done by replacing $\|\alphav\|_{\K}^2$ in Equation \ref{eq:krr_obj_alpha} by $\|\alphav\|_1$ or $\|\alphav\|_\infty$, thus ignoring the impact of $\K$, by acting as if the objective of KRR were to minimize $\|\yv-\K\alphav\|_2^2+\lambda\|\alphav\|_2^2$.
-This form has the solution $\alphahv=\K(\K^2+\lambda)^{-1}\yv$, for which the connection to linear regression in feature space is lost.
+Although these penalties have previously been used in the kernel setting, it has been done by replacing $\|\alphav\|_{\K}^2$ in Equation \ref{eq:krr_obj_alpha} by $\|\alphav\|_1$ or $\|\alphav\|_\infty$, hence acting as if the objective of KRR were to minimize $\|\yv-\K\alphav\|_2^2+\lambda\|\alphav\|_2^2$, and losing the connection to linear regression in feature space.

 Second, the gradient of Equation \ref{eq:equ_alpha2} with respect to $\alphav$ is

 Multiplying by $[\K^\top,\Ks{^\top}]^\top$, we obtain